SorensenUCSC/CSE113-2021/schedule.md

 _Slides will be uploaded the day after class_

-_Unless explicilty mentioned, Readings will refer to The Art of Multiprocessor Programming, available [online](https://ucsc.primo.exlibrisgroup.com/permalink/01CDL_SCR_INST/epaiir/alma991025069492304876) from the library_
+_Unless explicitly mentioned, Readings will refer to The Art of Multiprocessor Programming, available [online](https://ucsc.primo.exlibrisgroup.com/permalink/01CDL_SCR_INST/epaiir/alma991025069492304876) from the library_

 ### Module 1: Introduction, Background and ILP